State Council of Manchukuo

-The State Council of Manchukuo (滿洲國國務院) was the official executive administrative branch of the government of the Japanese-controlled Empire of Great Manchuria from 1934–1945.
+The State Council of Manchukuo was the official executive administrative branch of Manchukuo from 1934–1945.

 Background

 Manchukuo was proclaimed a monarchy on 1 March 1934, with former Qing dynasty emperor Puyi assuming the Manchukuo throne under the reign name of Emperor Kang-de.
 An imperial rescript issued the same day, promulgated the organic law of the new state, establishing a Privy Council (参議府), a Legislative Council (立法院) and the State Council.
 The Privy Council was an appointive body consisting of Puyi's closest friends and confidants, and the Legislative Council was largely an honorary body without authority.
 The State Council was therefore the center of political power in Manchukuo.

 Composition

 The State Council consisted of ten ministries forming a cabinet.
 The cabinet ministers were all Manchukuoans, of either ethnic Manchu or Han Chinese descent, while most of the vice-ministers in each ministry were Japanese, appointed by the Kwantung Army leadership.
 The State Council was supported by a General Affairs Board (総務庁) headed by a Japanese official.

 The Council's initial composition was at the time of Prime Minister Zheng Xiaoxu included the following portfolios: